Best New England Antique Stores and Vintage Markets: A Local’s Guide from Vermont to Maine

 Let’s go treasure hunting!

-Southern Vermont is a treasure trove for vintage lovers, with some of the best antique stores, thrift shops, and secondhand finds in New England.
+Southern Vermont is a treasure trove for antique lovers and vintage home decor enthusiasts.
+From charming small-town antique stores to seasonal barn sales and bustling vintage markets, this region offers some of the best Vermont antique stores, barn sales, and vintage shopping experiences in all of New England.

-Vermont Vintage Market Days is one of my favorite vintage events in the state, and I attend it every year—both in April and October.
+Vermont Vintage Market Days is one of my favorite antique markets in the state, and I attend it every year, both in April and October.
 Held at the Rutland Fairgrounds, this event features 60+ vendors from all over New England, offering everything from farmhouse antiques and vintage home decor to handcrafted goods and collectibles.
 There’s a small entrance fee, but it’s well worth it for the treasure hunting experience.
-Parking is easy, and the atmosphere is friendly and relaxed—perfect for a day of vintage shopping in Southern Vermont.
+Parking is easy, and the atmosphere is friendly and relaxed, perfect for a day of antiquing in Southern Vermont.
 Get Directions

-Located in Chester, Vermont, the Stone House Antique Center is one of my absolute favorite antique shops in Southern Vermont—and I’ve shared it many times on the blog and Instagram.
+Located in Chester, Vermont, the Stone House Antique Center is one of the best New England antique stores and vintage markets in Southern Vermont, and I’ve shared it many times on the blog and Instagram.
 This large, one-floor antique mall features over 100 vendors, offering a wide variety of vintage finds, rustic decor, collectibles, furniture, and charming one-of-a-kind pieces.
-The prices are fair, the space is beautifully curated, and you can easily spend two to three hours here treasure hunting.
+The prices are fair, the space is beautifully curated, and you can easily spend two to three hours here antiquing.

-It’s well worth the drive—I’d travel over an hour just to visit.
-And when you’re done shopping, stop by the Heritage Deli just down the road for one of their fantastic sandwiches.
-This spot is a must-visit on any Vermont vintage shopping road trip.
+It’s well worth the drive, I’d travel over an hour just to visit.
+And when you’re done shopping, stop by The Heritage Deli just down the road for one of their fantastic sandwiches.
+This spot is a must-visit on any Vermont antique road trip.
 Get Directions

 Whether you’re hunting for New England gifts, retro home goods, or just sampling their legendary Vermont cheeses, there’s something for everyone here.
 And if you can’t make it in person, their well-known catalog and online store bring that Vermont vintage charm straight to your door.